tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 Are used for:
 1. Making up the cell membrane

-Phospholipids are similar to Fats as they are also made of glycerol and three connecting molecule, connected by **Ester Linkages**
+Phospholipids are similar to Fats as they are also made of **glycerol and three connecting molecules**, connected by **Ester Linkages**

 Composed of:
 1. Glycerol
+2. Two

 #### Steroids